rodrigodrebes/rodrigodrebes/README.md

   ###        Hello there! 👋

-- 🌱 My name is Rodrigo Drebes, I'm bachelor in Social Sciences (UFRGS) and started my Dev Career in 2022.
+- 🌱 My name is Rodrigo Drebes!

-- 📚 Currently studing Web Systems Development at Instituto Federal Catarinense (IFC) and Systems Analysis and Development at Univates.
+- 📚 Currently studing Systems Analysis and Development at Univates.

-- 📜 I have a good knowledge in Python (Flask, Django, SQLite, Data Science and Machine Learning libs) and Java (JavaEE, Spring, H2 and Hibernate).
+- 📜 I have a good knowledge in Python (Flask, Django, SQLite, Data Science and Machine Learning libs) and Java (JakartaEE, Java Spring, H2 and Hibernate).

 - ⏳ At the moment, I'm focused on learning more about Java Spring and ML algorithms.